hotblack43/50Hz/README.md

 # 50Hz
-IDL files for recordingand plotting the 50Hz signal from the power network
+IDL files for recording and plotting the 50Hz signal from the power network